-CEOs, entrepreneurs, artists, influencers and countless people deemed to be successful have a secret weapon that we all have access to.
+CEOs, entrepreneurs, artists, influencers and countless people deemed to be successful have a secret weapon to which we all have access.
 A weapon right in front of us: The early morning.

 Sadly, most people don’t take advantage of this asset.
 Studies have proven that only 10% of people are considered consistent early risers (those who wake up at 6:00am or earlier), 10% are considered night owls and 80% fall somewhere in the middle.

 What’s shocking to me is how many people say they are “ambitious” or “driven” or “passionate” or “hustlers” yet litter their social media feeds with how they “hate Mondays” or “It’s way too early” or “I need coffee.”
 Instead, they continue to chase their dream by slamming the snooze button and start their mornings with the 80%.
 They wonder why their results aren’t different and they continue to begin their day with complaining, procrastination, frustration, or discouragement.

 At the core, these people don’t have a morning problem.
 They have a self-discipline problem.

 Being able to control the desires of your body is a skill that comes with maturity.
 Real leaders know if we always did what our bodies wanted, we would be unemployed, overweight, unsuccessful, and likely in an affair.

 Fact: Science has proven time and time again that your morning routine sets the rhythm for the rest of your day.

 So how can we amplify our motivation and energy in the morning?
 How can we change the behaviors we associate with 6:00 am?
 I made $25,000,000 before I turned 30.
 With that wealth, I had the freedom to wake up whenever I wanted.
 Even so, I chose to keep an early riser routine.
 Here are my four simple steps that are so practical, you’ll find yourself becoming the annoying, go-getter morning person you thought you’d never be.